Best VPNs in China in 2020 — Only 3 Work Well! (Tested Daily)Last Updated by Kate Hawkins on February 10, 2020

 Do VPNs work 100% in China?

 Even the best VPNs are not 100% guaranteed to work in China.
-Government clampdowns on VPNs have intensified in recent years, and no premium service is immune from the effect.
-Services like ExpressVPN are usually able to provide a solution quickly after servers are blocked, limiting time spent without reliable connections.
+Government clampdowns on VPNs have intensified in recent years.
+Services like Astrill VPN and ExpressVPN are usually able to provide a solution quickly after servers are blocked, limiting time spent without reliable connections.
 If you’re willing to spend a little for more reliability, go with a premium VPN provider.

 Can I download VPNs while already in China?